krzysztof-owczarek/kowczarek.github.io/content/kind_of_aliases_in_subshell.md

 Right now you can easily use any of the built-in workloads, as well as the ones you create yourself.

-You can open a quick search box for workflows by a keyboard shortcut (`shift+control+r` on mac) and find anything you need very quickly.
+You can open a quicksearch for workflows by using a keyboard shortcut (`shift+control+r` on mac) and find any workflow you need.

 <img width="994" alt="image" src="https://github.com/krzysztof-owczarek/kowczarek.github.io/assets/38732989/916fbce0-6c81-49cd-8baf-9b3550603f43">